Table of Contents

 Chapter 4.
 Monitoring and reporting

-A. Monitoring should be included in all projects with invasive species
+A. Monitoring should be included in all projects with invasive species impacts.

 B. Monitoring procedures.